kn007/Chatbox/README.md

 Admin page is at `http://localhost:4321/admin.html`, default token is '12345'.
 Edit the token in `index.js` and put the same value in token field in Admin page then you are good to go.

+If you want hide the port like `localhost` (Not `localhost:4321`) in front page, just change the `index.js` port to 4321, and setting `public/client.js` port to 80(or 443).

-Quick way to change port(e.g., change to 2231):
+Quick way to change the port(e.g., change to 2231):
 ```
 sed -i 's/var port =.*/var port = 2231;/g' ./public/client.js
 sed -i 's/var port =.*/var port = 2231;/g' ./index.js
 ```

-Same way to change token(e.g., change to 54321):
+Same way to change the token(e.g., change to 54321):
 ```
 sed -i 's/var token =.*/var token = "54321";/g' ./index.js
 ```